TheBobbleHead/Minecraft-Server-Finder/README.md

 ## How to run
-create a text file with all of the ip ranges you want to search here is an example of a ip range 0.0.0.0-255.255.255.255(don't use this!) make sure you keep each range on seperate lines without spaces use https://suip.biz to find ip ranges
+create a text file with all of the ip ranges you want to search.
+Here is an example of a ip range 0.0.0.0-255.255.255.255(don't use this!) make sure you keep each range on seperate lines without spaces use https://suip.biz to find ip ranges (Use ad block to get rid of annoying ads)